lairdkruger/Waveform/README.md

 # Waveform Real-Time Sound Visualizer
 Live demo at https://lairdkruger.github.io/Waveform/

+click anywhere on the screen to start the visualizer

 - runs in chrome
 - a powerful computer (CPU) is recommended to minimise latency between the sound and the visuals